parrt/cs601/lectures/db.md

 You can alias a table too, `select * from Orders as O;`, which will help out when you have queries with long table names or subqueries that have no name.

- you can create new columns by concatenating other columns
+You can create new columns by concatenating other columns:

 ```sql
 sqlite> select rowid, FirstName||' '||LastName from Orders;
 1           William Smith